Dreaming of You (Selena album): Posthumous efforts

 Initially, A.B.
 Quintanilla (pictured) was commissioned to produce the English-language album, however, the success of Amor Prohibido (1994) redirected his efforts toward her Latin repertoire.
 Following Selena's death, EMI's Nancy Brennan reinstated him to oversee the album's posthumous completion.

-Before her death, Selena recorded four tracks for her crossover album.
+Before her death, Selena recorded four English tracks for her crossover album.
 Thomas was finishing "I Could Fall in Love" when news of her death broke; stunned, he withdrew for days, later calling its completion one of the most challenging tasks of his career.
-Roche, working on "Dreaming of You", heard the news immediately after her sustained final "Tonight", a moment that traumatized him for months.
+Roche, working on "Dreaming of You," heard the news immediately after her sustained final "tonight", a moment that traumatized him for months.
 The production took on a darker tone, extending the fadeout so her voice lingered in silence.
 On April 3, 1995, A.B. told Burr he feared there wasn't enough material for a full album and considered adding earlier English tracks, leaving the project's future uncertain.
 On April 10, Brennan announced a retrospective including the four English-language songs, "God's Child (Baila Conmigo)", and possibly her Don Juan DeMarco recordings.
 Brennan brought A.B. in to finish the album, who dedicated several months to the album's production, while Abraham managed business affairs.
 She believed the family was best suited to protect Selena's legacy.
 The label viewed completion as a moral imperative, driven by public demand.

 Pérez found it agonizing to work with Selena's vocals after her death, often asking to mute them except for brief references because hearing her voice was too painful.
-Determined to finish the album, he said, walking into the studio without her was worse than he'd imagined–pressing play and hearing her voice would break him, making it excruciating to shape his guitar parts.
+Determined to finish the album, he said, walking into the studio without her was worse than he'd imagined–pressing play and hearing her voice would break him, making it excruciating to reshape his guitar parts.
 Brennan called producing the record "the hardest thing I've ever done", recalling how they'd listen to Selena's voice all day and end up in tears while mixing.
 On April 13, Behar's office told La Opinión there was enough material for a possible double album, including "God's Child (Baila Conmigo)", four mariachi songs, and three Tejano tracks planned for her next Spanish release.
-Billboard reported she had recorded vocals for "A Boy Like That", though the National Academy of Recording Arts & Sciences (NARAS) clarified that instrumentation and mixing were unfinished and distribution discussions were still underway.
+Billboard reported she had recorded vocals for "A Boy Like That," though the National Academy of Recording Arts & Sciences (NARAS) clarified that instrumentation and mixing were unfinished and distribution discussions were still underway.